scarv/lwise/README.md

     │   ├── fpga                - source code for the FPGA implementation using Vivado │   │   ├── board             - source for supporting a specific board (e.g., sakura-x)
     │   │   ├── script            - scripts for handling the FPGA bitstream on Vivado
-    │   │   ├── soc               - the Vivado projects based on the Rocketchip SoC.
+    │   │   ├── soc               - the Vivado projects based on the Rocket Chip SoC.
     │   │   └── software          - build algorithm-specific sofware running on the FPGA.
-    │   ├── rocketchip          - source code for ISE-enabled Rocket
-    │   ├── rtl                 - rtl implementation
+    │   ├── rocketchip          - source code for ISE-enabled Rocket Chip │   ├── rtl                 - rtl implementation
     │   │   ├── rv32              - 32-bit implementation
     │   │   └── rv64              - 64-bit implementation
-    │   ├── verilator         - source code for emulator for use with Rocket │   └── yosys_synth       - synthesise hardware implementation using yosys
+    │   ├── verilator         - source code for emulator for use with Rocket Chip │   └── yosys_synth       - synthesise hardware implementation using yosys
     ├── software              - source code for software │   ├── ${ALG}              - anything algorithm-specific